apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 As a running example, we consider a smart contract that implements an [ERC20][] token.
 To understand this example, you do not have to know much about blockchains and smart contracts.
-In a nutshell, ERC20 implements a protocol, in which every user holds some amount of tokens.
+In a nutshell, ERC20 implements a protocol for a set of users, each holding some amount of tokens.
 For simplicity, we can assume that we have only three users: Alice, Bob, and Eve.
 For example, at some point the balances of their tokens may be as follows: